IanMadlenya/quotes/README.md

 aggregate function 'quote_best' to compute the best bid and offer between two quotes.

 The example scripts illustrate loading a tiny fake OPRA data example designed to illustrate the computation.
-The scripts require several add-on SciDB plugins available on GitHub.
-The easiest way to install the plugins is to follow the instructions here:
+The scripts require Pardigm4's enterprise extensions to SciDB as well as several add-on SciDB plugins available on GitHub.
+The easiest way to install the plugins is to follow the instructions
+here:

 https://github.com/paradigm4/dev_tools